The stern-wheel steam paddle boat Equator

 was built in 1853 in Beaver, Pa.
 The steamer was on the Upper Mississippi from 1855-1856 running out of St. Paul and on the Minnesota River in 1857.
 In the spring of 1858 the vessel was plying on the St. Croix River between Prescott and St. Croix Falls.

-left Prescott for Stillwater, Minn.
+left Prescott for Stillwater, Minnesota.
 Above Afton, the wind increased to a gale and, according to Merrick, the Equator's

 sternwheel became disabled, when the port eccentric rod broke, leaving the vessel powerless.
 Wallowing in the troughs of the waves, the Equator